 So, Rama had to think of a solution.
 He went upstairs and poured a bucket of water on his sleeping son.
 When the child woke up, he said, “Son, it is raining.
 Let’s go inside and have dinner.”
 Once indoors, Rama changed his son’s clothes and served him rice and the brinjal curry.
+They all ate the tasty dish, relishing its flavor and aroma.
 He called his wife, saying, “It is raining outside; let our son sleep in the room.”

 The next day, the gardener noticed that some of the brinjals were missing, and he informed the king.
 The king was furious and took it as a challenge to find out who the thief was.
 Chief advisor Appaji suspected that only Tenali Rama would be capable of doing such a thing and told the king about his suspicion.

 The king then asked his guards to bring Rama to his court.
 Once Rama was brought to the court, the king asked him about the missing brinjals.
 Rama replied, “I am not aware of the missing brinjals, your majesty.”

 Appaji then suggested that Rama’s son be brought to the court.

 The guards brought Rama’s son to the court.
 The king asked the boy what he had for dinner the previous night.
 The boy replied, “I had brinjal curry, and it was very tasty.”
 Appaji then told Rama to accept his crime.
 Rama replied, “Appaji, my son slept very early last night.
 He might be telling something he had in his dream.”